Malononitrile: Preparation and reactions

 Malononitrile is relatively acidic, with a pKa of 11 in water.
 This allows it to be used in the Knoevenagel condensation, for example in the preparation of CS gas:

-Malononitrile is a suitable starting material for the Gewald reaction, where the nitrile condenses with a ketone or aldehyde in the presence of elemental sulfur and a base to produce a 2-aminothiophene.
+Despite its relative obscurity, Malononitrile is very useful in several reactions, the prime example being a suitable starting reagent for the Gewald reaction, where the nitrile condenses with a ketone or aldehyde in the presence of elemental sulfur and a base to produce a 2-aminothiophene.